ChrisZZhong/chriszzhong.github.io/_posts/2023-06-14-debug-in-microservices.md

 We can also use `Spring Boot Actuator` to monitor the application.
 It provides a set of `HTTP endpoints` to monitor the application.
 For example, `Auditing`, `health`, and `metrics gathering`.

+Set up EKL to centralize the log.
+We can use `Elasticsearch` to store the log, `Kibana` to visualize the log, and `Logstash` to collect the log.

 ### Distributed Tracing

 `Distributed Tracing` is used to track the request flow across the microservices.
 If error happens, the distributed tracing can help us to find out which microservice is the root cause.